shawnferry/puppet-solaris_providers-1/README.md

 ## Overview

 The Oracle Solaris Providers module includes Solaris-specific implementations of types and providers.
 These include some common features as well as features found exclusively on Oracle Solaris.

+This is a direct fork of the presumably abandonded provider puboished by Oracle.
+Beyond simple naming and metadata changes this is identical to the provider shipped natively with Solaris 11 SRU 23.

 ## Module Description